Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 ```
 We create a **`User` class** as a **model** to represent users in our application.
 Using this model, we can **create a new user** or **search for an existing user** with dedicated methods:

-- `User.create(fastify, username, password)` hashes the password and inserts the new user into the database, returning the newly created user’s ID.
+- `User.create(db, username, password)` hashes the password and inserts the new user into the database, returning the newly created user’s ID.

-- `User.findByUsername(fastify, username)` searches the database for a user with the given username and returns the record if found.
+- `User.findByUsername(db, username)` searches the database for a user with the given username and returns the record if found.

 Both methods use **Promises** to wrap the database operations, allowing us to `await` them for clean asynchronous handling.